-As part of business combinations completed during prior years, the Group recognised goodwill and other intangible assets valued at \$8.878 million and \$19.297 million respectively.
+As part of business combinations completed during prior years, the Group recognised goodwill and other intangible assets valued at \$8,878,000 and \$13,283,000, respectively.

-These intangible assets relate to the acquisition of various subsidiaries of National Tyre & Wheel Limited, with these subsidiaries being the basis of management's determination of Cash-Generating Units ("CGU") in the Group.
+These intangible assets relate to the acquisition of various subsidiaries of National Tyre & Wheel Ltd, with these subsidiaries being the basis of management's determination of Cash-Generating Units ("CGU") in the Group.

-The carrying amount of goodwill and the intangible assets is supported by value-in-use calculations prepared by management which are based on budgeted future cash flows, key estimates and significant judgements such as the annual growth rates, discount rate and terminal value growth rate.
+The carrying amount of goodwill and the intangible assets is supported by value-in-use calculations prepared by management which are based on budgeted future cash flows, key estimates and significant judgements such as growth rate, discount rate and terminal value.

 This is a key area of audit focus as the value of the intangible assets is material and the evaluation of the recoverable amount of these assets requires significant judgement in determining the key estimates supporting the expected future cash flows of the CGUs and the utilisation of the relevant assets.
+Our audit procedures included: